What is Heroin Addiction?

 Our Mission is to help each client find life-long recovery, health, and a purpose filled life.
 You will see yourself, others, and your experiences in a new and positive light after completing treatment.

 What Are the Dangers of Heroin Addiction?

-Collapsed Veins and Damaged Tissue in the Nose
+Collapsed Veins or Damaged Nose Tissue

 Lung, Liver, and Kidney Complications

 Organs can be affected by the use of the drug.
-As heroin is not a legal drug, it often contains additives such as sugar, powdered milk or starch.
+As heroin is not a legal drug, it often contains additives such as sugar, powdered milk, or starch.
 None of these should be injected directly into your system and they may harm several vital organs.

 Heroin will enter the bloodstream upon use and travel to the brain.
 Because of this, it will be pumped through the heart, causing cardiac disease.

-HIV, Hepatitis B and C
+HIV and Hepatitis B and C